zaimzahisham/newmedica/project-state.md

 *   **Product & Category Management:**
     *   Full CRUD (Create, Read, Update, Delete) endpoints for Products are implemented.
     *   Endpoints for creating and listing Categories are implemented.
-    *   Product listing endpoint supports filtering by category name and basic sorting.
+    *   Product listing endpoint supports filtering by category name, a search term, and sorting by price and name. **Sorting by date is currently not functional.**
 *   **Database:**
     *   PostgreSQL service is defined in `docker-compose.yml`.
     *   SQLModel is used for ORM.